Koonwarra: Koonwarra fossil bed

 The Koonwarra fossil bed was found by accident in 1961 during roadworks to realign a segment of the South Gippsland Highway.
-Dating from the early Cretaceous 115 million years ago, it is composed of mudstone sediment thought to have been laid down in a freshwater (possibly cool-climate subalpine) lake.
+Dating from the Early Cretaceous 115 million years ago, it is composed of mudstone sediment thought to have been laid down in a freshwater (possibly cool-climate subalpine) lake.
 The site is an important element of Australia's fossil record, with plants, insects (including mayflies, dragonflies, cockroaches, beetles, fleas, flies and wasps), spiders, crustaceans and fish recovered.
-Among them is the unusual finding of a fossil horseshoe crab described as Victalimulus mcqueeni.
+Among them is the unusual finding of a fossil horseshoe crab, Victalimulus mcqueeni.
 Small segments of a leafy twig have been recovered that were thought to be one of the oldest angiosperms (flowering plants) discovered; more recent examination reports anatomy more typical of a gnetophyte, a group of plants for which there is a scant fossil record.
 A fossil member of the Ginkgo family, Ginkgoites australis, has also been recovered.

-Six well-preserved feathers have been recovered, indicating more complete remains of feathered dinosaurs might be found, however the site has been little-excavated, extensive removal of overlying rock has to take place before further excavation.
+Six well-preserved feathers have been recovered, indicating more complete remains of feathered dinosaurs might be found, however the site has been little-excavated; extensive removal of overlying rock has to take place before further excavation.